digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/app-builder/canvas.md

 ### Group Components

-ToolJet comes with flexible components to group other components together, such as **[Container](/docs/widgets/container/)** and **[Form](/docs/widgets/form/)**.
+JumpStart comes with flexible components to group other components together, such as **[Container](/docs/widgets/container/)** and **[Form](/docs/widgets/form/)**.
 When you drag and drop components in containers/forms they create a group of nested components.
 All components can be nested in this way.

 ### Hide or Disable Components